FIND NP PROGRAMS

 Are you a working RN exploring online nurse practitioner programs in Kansas to become certified as a Psychiatric Mental Health Nurse Practitioner?
 If so, you can consider this certificate program, designed to fit into the busy schedules of working nurses as classes are offered online with part-time schedules.
 Also, with very few synchronous classes you can pace the program the way you want it.
 To qualify for this program, you must be either an MSN graduate with an active RN license or a certified FNP or an adult nurse practitioner.
 As an MSN prepared RN, you must complete 31 credits and 540 clinical hours, whereas certified NPs require earning 20 credits to graduate.

 Programs Offered: Postbaccalaureate to DNP

-Wichita State University is an affordable Kansas nurse practitioner school which besides a competitive tuition cost, also offers NP students the advantage of taking up assistantship opportunities.
+Wichita State University is one of the most affordable nurse practitioner schools in Kansas.
+Besides a competitive tuition cost, the college also offers NP students the advantage of taking up assistantship opportunities.
 Assistantships not only allow you to earn a stipend while pursuing an advanced nursing degree, but the applied educational experience you gain in the bargain can enhance your professional as well as personal development.
 As a registered nurse if you are keen on completing a practice-focused DNP, then here you can achieve this goal in conjunction with either a PMHNP, AGACNP, or FNP certification.